daptablade/docs/mynewbook/Tutorials/Modelling variable stiffness composite plates with Calculix.md

 Copy the JSON object below into a text editor and save it locally, then select `Open` to load it.
 Two components should appear in the workspace.
+Since the second component is a driver we do not define any connections in this workflow.

 ````{dropdown} dapta_input.json
 ```{literalinclude} ./parametric-plate-buckling/dapta_input_RTS28.json